Storing Data

 Once run in the R console, a message will print out confirming that the stored table parameter will now be mytable.

-Finally, you can also view / modify your database credentials in the surveydown dashboard app.
-To do this, launch the dashboard by running this command in the R console:
+Finally, you can also view / modify your database credentials using the sdstudio package, a companion GUI package for surveydown surveys.
+To do this, launch the app by running this command in the R console:

 This will open a new browser window where you can navigate to the dashboard for your project.
 Click on the “Connection Settings” tab to see and edit your database credentials.
 Once you have made changes, click on the “Test Connection” button to save your updated credentials.